 I love the term “schema.”
-I love it because it applies to both digital marketing and marketing psychology.
+It's used in both digital marketing and marketing psychology.
+I love it because they have similar applications.

 In psychology, schema is very similar.